Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/javascript-sdk.md

 === "Snippet"

-    You can install the JavaScript SDK using a small snippet of code which you paste on your site to asynchronously load the SDK.
+    You can install the JavaScript SDK using a small snippet of code that you paste on your site to asynchronously load the SDK.
-    On every page that you want to install Amplitude analytics, paste the code snippet just before the `</head>` tag, replacing API_KEY with your project's API key.
+    On every page that you want to install Amplitude analytics, paste the code snippet just before the `</head>` tag, replacing `API_KEY` with your project's API key.
     You can find your project's API Key in your project's [Settings page](https://help.amplitude.com/hc/en-us/articles/360058073772).

     ```html